-Working on campus looks different this fall, and flexibility and preparedness is key to ensuring our faculty and staff stay healthy while continuing to support the university.
+Working on campus looks different this semester, and flexibility and preparedness is key to ensuring our faculty and staff stay healthy while continuing to support the university.
 Ensuring our faculty and staff feel safe and prepared is of the utmost importance.

-Current work modalities will continue in spring
+Current work modalities continue in summer

 Accommodations are being made for high-risk employees